yashints/yashints.dev/content/posts/2021/03/29/azure-function-bindings.md

 }
 ```

-This function will run based on the [CORN expression](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions) you have specified.
-Our example CORN expression will run the function 12 times an hour, every 5th minute of every hour of the day.
+This function will run based on the [CRON expression](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions) you have specified.
+Our example CRON expression will run the function 12 times an hour, every 5th minute of every hour of the day.

 ### Blob trigger